TylerAtStarboard/Stream/README.md

 ## What Stream is not

 Stream is **not** a UI library.
 I don't enjoy creating UI entirely in code, so it doesn't include springs, tweens, component constructors, or any other UI-specific tooling.
 It does one thing — reactive state — and tries to provide a clean way to bind that state to Instances or anything else.
-If you need animation or a full UI framework, pair Stream with whatever you already use for that.
+If you need animation or a full UI framework, you won't find it here

 ### "How does this compare to"